 The warm Pacific Ocean on Mazatlán’s coast is a playground for a variety of water sports, including windsurfing, kitesurfing, scuba diving, and snorkeling.

-Best time to go: Between April and October.
+BEST TIME TO GO: Between April and October.
 Excellent conditions can be found all year-round, and the swell is mellower between November and April.

 Cuyutlán, Colima

-Best for: intermediate to advanced surfers
+BEST FOR: Intermediate to advanced surfers

 If you love collecting sunsets, not things, then Cuyutlán should definitely be on your list.
 This is the home of La Ola Verde, meaning “green wave,” a phenomenon that appears when the sun begins to set and is reflected in the sea.
 Add to that the stunning black sand beach, hollow waves, the picturesque oceanfront promenade dotted with cafes and restaurants, coconut farms, and a quaint seaside town, and you have your next surfing destination all figured out!

-Best time to go: Between May and October, when big waves hit the shores.
+BEST TIME TO GO: Between May and October, when big waves hit the shores.

 Pascuales, Colima

 In the tiny state of Colima, Pascuales is not for the faint of heart.
 This monstrous rivermouth beach break has some of the best barreling tubes you’ve ever seen, just begging to be ridden.
-But this treacherous break has a reputation of breaking boards, so make sure you bring at least one spare.
+But this treacherous break has a reputation for breaking boards, so make sure you bring at least one spare.

-Best time to go: Winter is often considered the best time to surf at Boca de Pascuales, but huge waves can be found in summer too.
+BEST TIME TO GO: Winter is often considered the best time to surf at Boca de Pascuales, but huge waves can be found in summer too.

 La Ticla, Michoacán

-Best for: intermediate to advanced surfers
+BEST FOR: Intermediate to advanced surfers

-An off-the-beaten-path surfing destination in Mexico, La Ticla is a long left-hand point break found at the mouth of the Ostula River, in an ecologically protected area on the southwest Mexican coastline.
+An off-the-beaten-path surfing destination in Mexico, La Ticla is a long left-hand point break found at the mouth of the Ostula River in an ecologically protected area on the southwest Mexican coastline.

 The year-round consistent swell that hits the coast of the small town of La Ticla produces some punchy and hollow surf that is recommended for more experienced surfers.